 How Are Electronic Signatures Used Across Industries?

 Printing documents for every signature request takes time and money.
 Instead, e-signatures let you handle everything digitally while offering better security than traditional signatures.
-That's why many industries have moved away from handwritten signatures.
+As a result, many industries have moved away from handwritten signatures.

 Here are some examples of digital documents commonly signed with e-signatures: